DmitriWolf/furniture-model/README.md

 # furniture-model
 A flexible model for furniture specifications.

+To build and run:
+  node app.js

+Then in browser: localhost:3001

 var calculateInsideArea = function(module) {
 	/*
 		"Inside AREA" includes inside dimensions and the POSITION of the center of those dimensions.